OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 ### Check MFA Management

-The functionality used to manage MFA from inside the users account should be tested for vulnerabilities, including:
+The functionality used to manage MFA from inside the user's account should be tested for vulnerabilities, including:

 - Is the user required to re-authenticate to remove or change MFA settings?
 - Is the MFA management functionality vulnerable to [cross-site request forgery](../06-Session_Management_Testing/05-Testing_for_Cross_Site_Request_Forgery.md)?